UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 * Create a workspace (that is, a virtual machine to run Ricgraph in):
   * Click on "Create new workspace".
   * Select the collaborative organization that you want to use for running Ricgraph (as above).
+If you have only one, it will be preselected.
   * Select your wallet (as above).
+If you have only one, it will be preselected.
   * Now select a "catalogue item", that is, a pre-installed virtual machine.
     Choose "Ubuntu Desktop".
   * Select a configuration.
     In the video we use "1 Core - 8 GB RAM".
     The larger, the more credits it will cost.
   * Select which version of Ubuntu you want to use.
 Choose "Ubuntu 22.04 Desktop".
+  * By default, the workspace has ~95GB of storage on the system and home partition.
-  * Select storage, choose the one you created above.
+    Optional (see above): Select additional storage, choose the one you created above.
   * Rename your workspace.
   * After a few moments your workspace will be created and available.
   * Start up your workspace.